How to use Set-Clipboard and Get-Clipboard in PowerShell

 PowerShell provide a cmdlet for use the clipboard, advanced applications are allowed, from PowerShell save multible items to the clipboard to use later, it is possible to append content to already pasted items in the clipboard.

-The PowerShell Command Set-Clipboard copies a text to the clipboard.
+Use the PowerShell cmdlet Set-Clipboard to copy a text to the clipboard.

 Set-Clipboard "but this to clipboard.."

-The text you just copied can be retrieved with get-clipboard.
+Use the text you just copied can be retrieved with Get-Clipboard.